 You've found the perfect hire - congrats!
 Take a moment to celebrate (fist pump in the air - do a little chair dance) - and then refill your coffee cup - because the hard work isn't over!

 - Did you know you could import new hires right from Trakstar Hire into Learn?
 Check out more here!

 - New to hiring remotely?
 Watch this webinar for all the best practices.

 The time between accepting an offer letter, marking the candidate as "Hired" in Trakstar Hire, and arriving on the first day can vary.
 Regardless of how long it is, there are vital things you can do to make the new hire feel welcome and get up and running quickly on day one!

 - Begin the internal process for getting their "gear" ready - whatever this is for your business!
 Keep in mind that ordering equipment - especially if being mailed to a remote employee.

 - Set up their email address, and start building logins.
-Internally, we have a list of logins for each role, and who "owns" building these.
-This makes it fast and easy to get these assigned to a new employee
+Internally, we have a list of logins for each role and who "owns" building these.
+This makes it fast and easy to assign these to a new employee.

 - Mail the employee a welcome card!
 Yes, a physical card through the actual mail!
 Everyone loves getting mail - and getting a surprise welcome card from your new company before your first day will make your new hire know you're excited to see them.
-Pro tips - use a company branded card, and sign the card from the full team!
+Pro tips - use a company-branded card and sign the card from the entire team!

 - Send the new hire an email letting them know what the next steps will be - when will they hear from you next?
 Is there anything they need to purchase or prepare for day 1?
 Any particular dress code that they need to be ready for?